DouglasAllen/samples/java/4-Administration/README.md

 Dependencies
 ---
 This script has been tested with Java 7.
-You must also include the Jackson JSON parser jars, found here: http://wiki.fasterxml.com/JacksonHome.
+You must also include the Jackson JSON parser jars, found here: [http://wiki.fasterxml.com/JacksonHome](http://wiki.fasterxml.com/).
 This has been tested with version 2.2.0.

-To run, cd to the folder where AdminExample.java is:
+To run, cd to the folder where AdminExample.java is located and then run the following commands:

 		javac -classpath [folder with Jackson jars] AdminExample.java java -classpath [folder with Jackson jars];.
 AdminExample

 Usage
 ---